-Candlelit at night and with a haunting Dickensian vibe, Andrew Edmunds is a permanently packed, deeply romantic old world Soho institution—though it could be larger, less creaky underfoot, and the reclaimed church-pew wooden bench seats more forgiving.
-Tucked away behind Carnaby Street in a dark and atmospheric 18th-century Soho townhouse, it's a cozy favorite with the Soho media elite that come for the hand-scribbled, fixed-price lunch menus and the historic vibe.
+Candlelit at night and with a haunting Dickensian vibe, Andrew Edmunds is a permanently packed, deeply romantic old-world Soho dining institution—though it could be larger, less creaky underfoot, and the reclaimed church-pew wooden bench seats more forgiving.
+Tucked away behind Carnaby Street in a dark and atmospheric 18th-century Soho town house, it's a cozy favorite with the boho-chic Soho media elite that come for the foolscap hand-scribbled, fixed-price lunch menus and the historic vibe.
 Keenly priced starters and mains draw on the tastes of Ireland, the Med, and Middle East.
-Harissa-spiced mackerel, woodcock on toast, seafood paella, and Herdwick lamb shanks with mash and broccoli are hale and hearty.
-Desserts like warm treacle tart or bread-and-butter pudding offer few surprises, but the wine's superb and the mark ups reasonable.
+Harissa-spiced mackerel, woodcock on toast, seafood paella, and Herdwick lamb shanks with champ and broccoli are all deeply hale and hearty.
+Desserts like warm treacle tart or bread-and-butter pudding offer few surprises, but the wine's superb and the markups reasonable.